The SQE (Solicitors Qualifying Examination) is the new route via which aspiring solicitors will qualify in England and Wales.

 There are some criteria set out by the SRA regarding who can take SQE1 and who can take SQE2, and there are different requirements for both stages, depending on where you are in your legal career.

 Most of those in the UK who are pursuing a career as a solicitor will be looking at the SQE after completing university, but you may have completed a degree-equivalent qualification, or even already be qualified in another country.
-Some may be able to apply to the SRA for an exemption.

 The SQE was introduced as a more accessible path into law than the previous LPC path.
 As a result, there are different options you can choose from when it comes to preparing for the assessments.